hdima/erlport.org/src/docs/python.rst

 | *Opaque data type container*         | *Opaque data type container*         |
 +--------------------------------------+--------------------------------------+

-And here is the table of Python data types to Erlang data types mapping.
+And here is the table of Python to Erlang data types mapping.
 The types mapping between Erlang and Python are practically orthogonal:

 +--------------------------------------+--------------------------------------+
 | Python data type                     | Erlang data type                     |